Skip to content

-Cache
+Cache keys

 A Cache Key is an identifier that Cloudflare uses for a file in our cache, and the Cache Key Template defines the identifier for a given HTTP request.
-For example, consider the following HTTP request on a TLS connection:

 1. Full URL:

-• host - which in this example is www.cloudflare.com
+• host - for example, www.cloudflare.com

 2. Origin header sent by client (for CORS support).